Subscribe and join our community of curious HR Professionals and Managers.

 Let's explore productivity statistics and discuss their implications, too.

 Modern workplaces are embedded in environments that are inherently dynamic and distracting.

-Just think about a standard open office concept: Four or five people are sharing one long desk with no partition or separation between them.
+Just think about a standard open office concept: Four or five people share one long desk with no partition or separation between them.
 If someone is feeling particularly distracted or chatty that day, this can spell a recipe for disaster.

-Don’t get me wrong, open concepts are a definite step-up from a traditional — and isolating cubicle — but open concept environments have drawbacks as well.
+Don’t get me wrong, open concepts are a definite step-up from a traditional — and isolating cubicle — but open concept environments have drawbacks.

 In the same report, chatty coworkers and office noise were cited as the top distractions for 80% of workers in the same study.

 What else did employees find distracting?
 Meetings! over half of the respondents (60%) said they view meetings as just another interruption, too.

 So — there’s a strong chance that employees are being distracted.
 But how often is this happening daily?